Women Should Be Both Seen & Heard - Seminar 7: "Mentoring – How to establish a successful relationship”

 Friday, January 26, 2018, 1pm, Paccar Theatre, Science Gallery, Trinity College Dublin

 Mentoring is an essential part of a career in research.
 We are asked to teach those who wish to learn in our fields.
 And young researchers look for guidance to cultivate their early careers.
-If you fit either of these categories, then please join us for a stimulating conversation led by Dr. Patricia Eadie of the Royal College of Surgeons Ireland.
-She will share her vast experience of mentoring and give tips for both mentors and mentees.
+We joined Dr. Patricia Eadie of the Royal College of Surgeons Ireland for a stimulating conversation on this topic.
+She shared her vast experience of mentoring and gave tips for both mentors and mentees.

-Colleagues from across the College are pleased to launch a series of lectures and film screenings examining the place of women in international film.
-Each screening will be preceded by a short lecture.
+Colleagues from across the College presented a series of lectures and film screenings examining the place of women in international film.
+Each screening was preceded by a short lecture.

 Women Should Be Both Seen & Heard - Seminar 6: "Gender and Sexuality through the Screen: Exploring the Role of Gender and Sexuality with Gaming and Potential Applications"